 A new generation making the biggest possible difference.

 Students for High-Impact Charity (SHIC) is an international organization that helps students discover how to do as much good in their lives as possible by empowering them to think critically about charity.
 Through our customized training and one-to-one support, students learn to think critically about how to make the largest positive difference in the world, choosing high-impact careers, and making ethical life choices.
 SHIC students emerge from the program not only with a deep knowledge of the world’s most pressing issues, but also with the vision and ability to effectively improve the world.

 Every charity in this list is highly-cost effective and has a pressing need for more funding, so donations to any one of them will have a large impact.
 These charities are divided into four cause areas: Disease Prevention, Human Empowerment, Animal Welfare, and Environment and Catastrophic Risks.

 Disease prevention is a high-impact cause area, as preventing is often more cost-effective than curing.
 The diseases easiest to battle are usually long gone in the developed world.
 This is because they’re extremely easy and cheap to treat and prevent.
 These are the ‘low-hanging fruit’ for reducing human suffering and saving lives.

-The Against Malaria Foundation distributes long-lasting, insecticide-treated bed nets in sub-Saharan Africa to combat malaria, one of the most common and easily preventable diseases facing the world today.
+The Against Malaria Foundation distributes long-lasting, insecticide-treated bed nets in sub-Saharan Africa to combat malaria, one of the most common and preventable diseases in the world.
+Rigorous studies suggest these nets are the most cost-effective way of preventing malaria.

 People often know what’s best for them.
 Human Empowerment is about providing people with the knowledge and opportunities to make their lives better.
 Charities like these standout as excellent ways to empower who currently struggle to meet basic needs.

 Some of the best Animal Welfare charities focus on reducing the impact of factory farming.
 That’s because the atrocious conditions that these animals endure, and the large numbers of animals affected mean the scale of this problem exceeds that of any other human-caused animal suffering.

 Environmental and Catastrophic Risk